Waterloo, Nova Scotia: Living with the land: quilts and stumps

 The task of clearing the settlement's first land was one of a studied process.
 The first task was to cut and gather into piles what they called the "underwood" (now called "undergrowth") with an axe or a brush hook.
 The best of the large trees and heavy wood was cut next—often pine and spruce—which were rolled aside until winter for hauling to the mill and cutting for building materials for the house and barn (According to the c.1881 Ambrose Church Map, Waterloo had no less than three saw mills).
 Michael Wile mentioned the size of "rock maple" being two and three feet thick and the oak and ash being of "immense size" (Desbrisay, 1895).
-Some of this wood was use for firewood and the straighter wood for fence posts.
+Some of this wood was used for firewood and the straighter wood for fence posts.
 The rest of the larger unwanted wood was left to dry for later burning.

 When these trees were cut, the choppers "were usually very careful to leave the stumps about two feet high but no higher" (Martin 1974).
 This allowed two wheeled carts to pass over them but still left them high enough to catch hold of when being pulled out by oxen.
 Usually the stumps were left for two or three years until partially rotted when they were more easily pulled from the soil.

 Lucy, Michael's wife, illustrated this process when she said how she used to "take her little children in a big basket to the field where [she] was reaping or doing other work, and spread a quilt in between the stumps and put them on it, and place another quilt above them for shade" (Desbrisay, 1895).

 Once the land was cleared, it was burnt in May and planted immediately.
 Planting the potatoes, cucumbers, corn and pumpkins was hard work since the soil often had many rocks and roots requiring the most effective tool: a sharp stick.
 Turnip and grain seed was sown by hand and covered with soil scratched up by the "burnt-land harrow" made from the crotch of a tree with protruding spikes.
 This ox drawn harrow was triangular with spikes slanted toward the back so as not to get stuck between the stumps and rocks.
 For a year or two after the burn, the Wiles and Hirtles would have enjoyed the rich ash-filled, weed-free soil.
 Michael Wile refers to this kind of land when he said he wore his new moose skin trousers "in the burnt land" (Desbrisay, 1895).
 After two or three years, the crops were rotated to another piece of burnt land leaving the depeated soil either for rough pasture or the seeding down to hay (Martin, 1974).